markmoxon/revs-source-code-bbc-micro/README.md

 The game code is identical in the Superior Software and Revs+ variants, but Revs+ includes the Nürburgring track, backported from the Commodore 64 version.

-There are two main differences in the game code when comparing the Acornsoft/Revs 4 Tracks variants to the Superior Software/Revs+ variants:
+There are three main differences in the game code when comparing the Acornsoft/Revs 4 Tracks variants to the Superior Software/Revs+ variants:

 * The Superior Software and Revs+ variants support computer assisted steering (CAS), which isn't present in the original Acornsoft variants.

 * The Superior Software and Revs+ variants record player drift differently to the original Acornsoft variants.
 Player drift occurs when the player loses traction when sliding sideways.
 In the Superior Software and Revs+ variants, drifting is ignored if it occurs in the first three segments of a track section.
 This difference is implemented in the SetPlayerDriftS routine, which is not present in the original Acornsoft variants (though note that some of the tracks in Revs 4 Tracks do include this feature).

+* The Superior Software and Revs+ variants support digital joysticks, as found on the BBC Master Compact.

 ---